libra/website/docs/move-getting-started.md

 * Each Libra transaction includes a **Move transaction script** which encodes the logic a validator should perform on the client's behalf (for example, move Libra from Alice's account to Bob's account).
 * The transaction script interacts with [Move resources](#move-has-first-class-resources) published in the global storage of the Libra Blockchain by calling the procedures of one or more [Move modules](#move-modules-allow-composable-smart-contracts).
-* A transaction script <u>is not</u> stored in the global state, and it cannot be invoked by other transaction scripts.
-It is a <u>single-use program</u>.
+* A transaction script is not stored in the global state, and it cannot be invoked by other transaction scripts.
+It is a single-use program.
-* We present several examples of transaction scripts in [Writing Transaction Scripts](#writing-transaction-scripts)
+* We present several examples of transaction scripts in [Writing Transaction Scripts](#writing-transaction-scripts).

 ### Move Modules Allow Composable Smart Contracts

 Move modules define the rules for updating the global state of the Libra Blockchain.
 Modules fill the same niche as “smart contracts” in other blockchain systems.
-Modules declare[resource](#move-has-first-class-resources) types that can be published under user accounts.
+Modules declare [resource](#move-has-first-class-resources) types that can be published under user accounts.
 Each account in the Libra Blockchain is a container for an arbitrary number of resources and modules.

-* A module declares both struct types (including resources) and procedures.
+* A module declares both struct types (including resources, which are a special kind of struct) and procedures.
 * The procedures of a Move module define rules for creating, accessing, and destroying the types it declares.
 * Modules are reusable.
 A struct type declared in one module can use struct types declared in another module, and a procedure declared in one module can invoke public procedures declared in another module.
 A module can invoke procedures declared in other Move modules.
 Transaction scripts can invoke any public procedure of a published module.
-* In the long term, any Libra user will be able to publish (and maintain) Move modules.
-A Libra user can publish modules under their own account.
+* Eventually, Libra users will be able to publish modules under their own accounts.

 ### Move Has First Class Resources

-* The key feature of Move is the ability to define **custom resource types**.
-Resource types are used to encode programmable assets.
+* The key feature of Move is the ability to define custom resource types.
+Resource types are used to encode safe digital  assets with rich programmability.
-* A Move resource is a struct that binds named fields to simple values such as integers, or complex values such as other resources.
-* Resources are ordinary values in the language, they can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
+* Resources are ordinary values in the language --- they can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
-* The <u>Move type system provides special safety guarantees</u> for resources.
-Move resources can never be copied, reused, or discarded.
+* However, the Move type system provides special safety guarantees for resources.
+Move resources can never be duplicated, reused, or discarded.
 A resource type can only be created or destroyed by the module that defines the type.
-These guarantees are enforced statically by the [Move Virtual Machine](glossary#move-virtual-machine) via bytecode verification.
-The virtual machine will refuse to run code that might violate these guarantees.
+These guarantees are enforced statically by the [Move virtual machine](glossary#move-virtual-machine) via bytecode verification.
+The Move virtual machine will refuse to run code that has not passed through the bytecode verifier.
-* Resource safety is powerful enough that the **Libra** currency itself is implemented as a normal resource type with no special status in the language.
+* The Libra currency is implemented as a resource type called `LibraCoin.T`. `LibraCoin.T` coin has no special status in the language; every Move resource enjoys the same protections.

 ## Move: Under the Hood